- Place Area for Drip Emitters or Drip Spray: Overview

 - How The Manufacturer Connection Works: The Manufacturer Connection is the relationship between the designer and manufacturer that Land F/X has used to separate ourselves from other design software programs.
 Learn how it helps you spec equipment for irrigation designs.
 (53 min)

-Having an issue with placing an Area for Drip Emitters or Drip Spray?
+Having an issue with placing individual emitters?
 See our Place Drip Emitters Troubleshooting section.